nens/threedi-docs/source/d_settings_objects.rst

 Simple infiltration settings
 ----------------------------

 Settings for 'simple' infiltration in models without groundwater.
+For more information on simple infiltration, see :ref:`simpleinfiltration`.

 Simple infiltration attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^